What is Makha Bucha Day?

 How is Makha Bucha Day Celebrated?

 Since Makha Bucha is a religious holiday, it is not celebrated the same way that we think of when we hear the word “festival” in the West.
-Instead, Makha Bucha Day focuses on honoring and practicing the tenets of Buddhism- like most Buddhist festivals do.
-The holiday is considered a time for reflection and embracing community.
+Instead, like most Buddhist festivals, Makha Bucha Day is centered around honoring and practicing the tenets of Buddhism.
+The holiday is considered a time for reflection, contemplation, and embracing community.